ECB's Constancio says bank run triggered Banco Popular rescue

-TALLINN (Reuters) - The decision to orchestrate a rescue of Spain's Banco Popular POP.MC this week was triggered by a run on the bank, European Central Bank Vice President Vitor Constancio said on Thursday.
+TALLINN, June 8 (Reuters) - The decision to orchestrate a rescue of Spain's Banco Popular this week was triggered by a run on the bank, European Central Bank Vice President Vitor Constancio said on Thursday.

 "The reasons that triggered that decision were related to the liquidity problems.
 There was a bank run.
 It was not a matter of assessing the developments of solvency as such, but the liquidity issue," Constancio told a press conference following the ECB's regular policy meeting.